MicrosoftDocs/data-api-builder-docs/data-api-builder/configuration-file-runtime.md

 ### Cors property

 The `host.cors` section within the runtime configuration specifies the Cross-Origin Resource Sharing (CORS) policies for the Data API builder.
-This defines how resources in your API can be requested from a different domain than the one that served the initial request.
+The `cors` property defines how resources in your API can be requested from a different domain than the one that served the initial request.

 ### Syntax overview